Earth Science News

 The tea-growing central region was the hardest hit, with 471 deaths reported, according to official data.

-He also unveiled a recovery package offering 10 million rupees ($33,000) for victims to buy land in safer areas and rebuild.
+He has also unveiled a recovery package offering 10 million rupees ($33,000) for victims to buy land in safer areas and rebuild.

 The government will also offer livelihood support and cash assistance to replace kitchen utensils, bedding and to buy food.